RedHat-UX/red-hat-design-system/docs/accessibility/design.md

 In fact, you should default to underlining all text links, except for the following:

-- Links within visually distinct navigation groupings, like menus and the like.
+- Links within visually distinct navigation groupings, like menus.
-- CTAs and other links that include arrows or other decorations to indicate their interactivity.
+- CTAs and other links accompanied by visual cues (e.g., arrow symbols) to indicate their interactivity.

 That said, you still _can_ underline the above, at your discretion.